nim-lang/Nim/examples/cross_todo/nimrod_commandline/readme.txt

-This directory contains the nimrod commandline version of the todo cross platform example.
+This directory contains the Nim commandline version of the todo cross platform example.

 The commandline interface can be used only through switches, running the binary